AndrewLevinson/core-interaction-spring-2020/docs/agendas/week-2.md

 ### Homework

 - Using today’s lesson, improve upon your Github Pages index.html.
-HTML and CSS should showcase best practices outlined in class
+HTML and CSS should showcase best practices outlined in class.
+You can reference the in-class example we worked through [here](https://github.com/AndrewLevinson/symmetrical-octo-potato)

   ::: warning

   While last week's assignment was more about completeness, this time I will evaluate based on <b>corectness</b>.
 Think about your folder and file hierarchy, html structure, tag selection, and css organization.